jrson11/GeoSon/docs/handbook_for_CPT.rst

 14. qnet and Su with Nkt for CLAY

-    - qnet from Soil Unit
+    - qnet
-    - Nkt analysis
-    - Statistical anaysis for Nkt
+    - Nkt
+    - Statistics

 15. Vs and Gmax for SAND/CLAY

+    - Vs
+    - Gmax

 Details in Private Repository
 -----------------------------